mzbenami/awic/README.md

 Installation instructions can be found in 'instructions.rst'.

-Other useful reading is the semester final paper.
+Other useful reading is the semester final paper, "A Walk in the Clouds: A New PaaS Model Leveraging Software-Defined Networks"

 Git respository at: https://github.com/mzbenami/awic